wjang96/wjang96.github.io/_posts/2023-09-15-Singaporean Household Income: Where Do You Stand in your Planning Area?.markdown

 ```
 ![DF_wideformat]({{ '/assets/URA_df1.png' | relative_url }})

-## 4. For loop to call onemap API with the planning areas gotten from previous list.
+## 4. For loop to perform Onemap API call mutliple times to get the household monthly income from different planning areas
 Take note that onemap API is updated every 5 years hence, we are using 2020 data
 ```python
 # insert your own API key
 Authorization_key = "Insert your API key"